-• The database information.
+· The database

 This is the most important data in the system.
-All subscriber information, billing, CDRs, user preferences etc. are stored in the MySQL server.
-A periodical dump of all the databases should be performed.
+All subscriber and billing information, CDRs, user preferences, etc. are stored in the MySQL server.
+It is strongly recommended to have up-to-date dumps of all the databases.

-· System configuration options
+· System configuration